PhoenixYork166/Cybersecurity-research/README.md

 ## git clone https://github.com/berlinlee-phoenix/Malicious-Dev.git
 ##
 ### The Purposes
+## To demonstrate IGS also has no-9-up Real Cybersecurity :D

 ### I'm working as an IT user of a Web Application Firewall in my company
 ![IGS](https://static.wixstatic.com/media/6fc253_5f7ef664103740078c3e040972b70499~mv2.png/v1/fit/w_2500,h_1330,al_c/6fc253_5f7ef664103740078c3e040972b70499~mv2.png)
 ### I have formal permissions and associated priviledges to launch these attacks on the Web Application Firewall products provided by other IT vendor company during a Proof of Concepts process